-Considerable community effort was expended in developing the 2011 Conceptual Master Plan.
-While circumstances have changed since 2011, the vision statement and guiding principles in the 2011 Conceptual Master Plan still provide a valuable framework for considering recreational uses in the Makai Parks Master Plan.
+Considerable community effort was expended in developing the 2011 Conceptual Plan.
+While circumstances have changed since 2011, the vision statement and guiding principles in the 2011 Conceptual Plan provide a valuable framework for considering the uses and layout of the Makai Parks Active Use Master Plan.